numpex/numpex.github.io/content/en/_index.md

       Acces the slides of NumPEx presented at the [49th Orap Forum](http://orap.irisa.fr/49ieme-forum-le-pepr-numpex/).

-      NumPEx has a gloabl budget of 41.8 million euros, and is made up of 5 target projects covering the complete spectrum of the Exascale software stack.
+      NumPEx has a gloabl budget of 41.8 million euros, and is made up of 5 targeted projects covering the complete spectrum of the Exascale software stack.

   design: { columns: '1' }
 - block: markdown
-  title: "target projects"
+  title: "targeted projects"
   content:
     text: |-
-      # <a id='projets-cibles'></a>Target Projects
+      # <a id='projets-cibles'></a>Targeted projects
       ```markmap {height="15rem"}
       - NumPEx
         - **ExaMA**: Methods and Algorithms for Exascale